plotly/dash-labs/docs/DOCUMENTATION.md

 ## Custom output components
 When a template is provided, the new `@app.callback` decorator no longer requires a caller to explicitly provide the output component that the callback function result will be stored in.
 The default behavior is to create an output `html.Div` component, and to store all the function results as the `children` property of this `Div`.
 However, explicit output components and output properties can also be configured.

-Here is an example that outputs a string to the `children` property of a `dcc.Markdown` component.
+Here is an example that outputs a string to the `children` property of an `dcc.Markdown` component.

 Note that the default value of `kind` for `tpl.markdown` is `dl.Output`, which is why it's not necessary to override the `kind` argument.